quangv/docs/src/doc/sampleapp/samples/admob.rst

 ============================================

 In this page, we will show how to integrate Monaca with the most common mobile ads network called, `AdMob <https://www.google.com/admob/>`_.
+This sample app is based on a demo on `AdMob Plugin Pro on Github <https://github.com/floatinghotpot/cordova-admob-pro>`_.

   .. figure:: images/admob/1.png
      :width: 337px